jhowenstein/starfighter/README.md

   * Campaign: Intended to be a 10-level campaign.
 Turns out creating levels that are Fun and Challenging is hard.
 Only 4 levels currently functional.
 * Two Player:
   * Player vs. Player: Players can choose thier ship type of choice (heavy, medium, light) and duel with a friend.

+Instructions to Run:
+* Download all files into a local directory
+* Ensure depencies have been installed
+* From the terminal, Run "starship_main.py" using the python3 interpreter (ex. python3 starship_main.py)